👐🏾 write with us 👐🏾

 sign me up

-at Louis Place will welcome new writers in September 2024.
-Register by September 11, 2024.
+at Louis Place will welcome new writers in June 2025.
+Register by May 31, 2025.
+Orientation begins June 5, 2025 (all orientation events are recorded).

 Step 1: Complete a short registration form that collects information about your access needs, your current time zone, and your writing goals.
 The form also describes our sliding scale contribution philosophy and our community compass.
 Don’t worry, no writing sample required.